 The private sector draws the greatest number of I School graduates — 75 to 85 percent depending on the class.
-Recent private sector employers include Twitter, Apple, Google, Microsoft, Oracle, SAP, and SalesForce.
-Public sector employers include UC Berkeley, UC San Francisco, the UC Office of the President, the US Coast Guard, Lawrence Berkeley Lab, the Library of Congress, and public libraries across the country.
+Recent private sector employers include Facebook, Apple, Google, Microsoft, Autodesk, Uber, Deloitte, and Salesforce.
+Public sector employers include UC Berkeley, the UC Office of the President, the US Coast Guard, Lawrence Berkeley Lab, Berkeley Institute for Data Science, the Library of Congress, and the International Computer Science Institute.

 MIMS Career Survey

 I School MIMS graduates have been extremely successful in their job searches.
 These students have accepted full-time positions in academia, government, non-profit and the private sectors.

 A majority of students in the MIMS program choose to participate in a paid internship between the first and second year of their studies.
 The internships provide the students with an opportunity to build upon the knowledge gained from their studies and acquire valuable work experience that provides context for their newly acquired skill sets.

 Designed for data science professionals, the UC Berkeley School of Information’s Master of Information and Data Science (MIDS) prepares students to derive insights from real-world data sets, using the latest tools and analytical methods to interpret and communicate their findings in ways that influence decision making, changing both minds and behaviors in a variety of settings.

 The MIDS program is a part-time degree, geared towards working professionals.
 Current employers of MIDS students include American Express, Apple, Bloomberg, Facebook, Goldman Sachs, LinkedIn, and NASA's Ames Research Center.
 Our most recent graduates from the MIDS program have accepted data science positions at companies including Fitbit, Castlight Health, and Autodesk.